-Section 3.C.1.d of the Consolidated Notice requires grantees to evaluate the proximity of natural and environmental hazards (e.g., industrial corridors, sewage treatment facilities, waterways, EPA superfund sites, brownfields, etc.) to affected populations in the MID area, including members of protected classes, vulnerable populations, and underserved communities and explore how CDBG-DR activities may mitigate environmental concerns and increase resilience among these populations to protect against the effects of extreme weather events and other natural hazards.
+Section 3.C.1.d of the Consolidated Notice requires grantees to evaluate the proximity of natural and environmental hazards (e.g., industrial corridors, sewage treatment facilities, waterways, EPA superfund sites, brownfields, etc.) to affected populations in the MID area, and explore how CDBG-DR activities may mitigate environmental concerns and increase resilience among these populations to protect against the effects of extreme weather events and other natural hazards.
 As part of the preparation of this Action Plan, the City of Lake Charles used the EPA EnviroAtlas Mapping Tool to determine the neighborhoods most burdened by natural and environmental hazards.
 As is evidenced in Figure 5 below, none of the proposed housing, public facilities, economic development, and public services sites are to be located near a Brownfields or superfund site.
-The green icons throughout the map below indicate registered POSSIBLE contamination sites such a gasoline stations, garages, and drycleaner.
-No proposed site shall place residents or users/visitors at risk.
+The green icons throughout the map below indicate registered possible contamination sites such as gasoline stations, garages, and dry cleaners.
+No proposed site will place residents or users/visitors at risk.

 Figure 5: EnviroAtlas Hazards and Toxic Sites Map.
-This image is courtesy of https://enviroatlas.epa.gov/enviroatlas/interactivemap/
+This image is courtesy of https://enviroatlas.epa.gov/enviroatlas/interactivemap/.

 All proposed projects in this Action Plan have been preliminarily screened for environmental hazards.
 In addition to this screening, all projects and activities proposed in this Action Plan will be required to undergo an environmental review under 24 CFR Part 58, which will include a Phase I Environmental Site Assessment (ESA).
-Any pollution or contamination identified at or near the project sites that could have an adverse effect on either the project or its users will be appropriately remediated.
+Any contamination identified at or near the project sites that could have an adverse effect on either the project or its users will be appropriately remediated.

-Ongoing Operations and Maintenance of Federally-assisted Projects
+Ongoing Operations and Maintenance of Federally-Assisted Projects

-The City shall ensure that the Lake Charles Fire Department campus shall have an iterative five-year operations and maintenance plan built into the City's annual budget.
+The City will ensure that the Lake Charles Fire Department campus will have an iterative five-year operations and maintenance plan built into the City's annual budget.

-The nonprofit/triage center and the small LMI incubator business sites shall be monitored by the City to ensure that their operator's annual budgets include a standard and appropriately funded operations and maintenance budget including necessary standard and preventative maintenance.
+The non-profit hub and the small LMI incubator business sites will be monitored by the City to ensure that their operator's annual budgets include a standard and appropriately funded operations and maintenance budget including necessary standard and preventative maintenance.

-The two proposed affordable housing developments shall be privately managed by the nonprofit housing developers and/or their contracted management firms.
-Once rent receipts are reconciled to outstanding debt service and investor distributions, requisite impounding and escrowing of funds for reserve replacement, vacancy and turnover contingency, general common area and landscape maintenance, and paying for contracted property management services, any residual receipts shall be deemed as Program Income and returned to the City of Lake Charles.
+The two proposed affordable housing developments will be privately managed by the non-profit housing developers and/or their contracted management firms.
+Once rent receipts are reconciled to outstanding debt service and investor distributions, requisite impounding and escrowing of funds for reserve replacement, vacancy and turnover contingency, general common area and landscape maintenance, and paying for contracted property management services, any residual receipts will be deemed Program Income and returned to the City of Lake Charles.

-Elevation Standards
+Flevation Standards